stlartworks/stlartworks.github.io/_posts/2016-05-23-queeny-sculpture-dedication.md

 ------

-<b><i>ATTENTION ST. LOUIS COMMUNITY: You are invited to attend the sculpture dedication at Edgar M. Queeny Park on Tuesday, June 7, at 9a.m. <i>If poor weather precludes the ceremony, the dedication will be held the following day, Weds., June 8 at 9a.m.</b></i>
+<b><i>ATTENTION ST. LOUIS COMMUNITY: You are invited to attend the sculpture dedication at Edgar M. Queeny Park on Tuesday, June 7, at 9a.m.
+If poor weather precludes the ceremony, the dedication will be held the following day, Weds., June 8 at 9a.m.</b></i>